Mohd. Ahmed Khan v. Shah Bano Begum: Cultural depiction

-A 2025 Hindi film titled Haq is inspired by the Shah Bano case.
-Directed by Suparn S. Varma and produced by Junglee Pictures in association with Insomnia Films and Baweja Studios, the film stars Emraan Hashmi and Yami Gautam in lead roles.
-The film’s narrative is reportedly inspired by Jigna Vora’s book Bano: Bharat Ki Beti, which fictionalises the emotional and legal challenges faced by a woman fighting for her rights within patriarchal and religious systems.
+A 2025 Indian film titled Haq is inspired by the Shah Bano case.
+Directed by Suparn S. Varma and produced by Junglee Pictures in association with Insomnia Films and Baweja Studios, the film stars Emraan Hashmi and Yami Gautam as the parties involved in the lawsuit.
+The film’s narrative is inspired by Jigna Vora’s book Bano: Bharat Ki Beti, which fictionalises the emotional and legal challenges faced by a woman fighting for her rights within patriarchal and religious systems.